10 Chart Types

 10.6 Doughnut Chart

 A doughnut chart is an extension of the pie chart.
-This diagram can contain one or more rings and each ring represents a data series.
-A doughnut chart can be used if you want to show the percentage distribution of multiple data series.
+It can contain one or more rings, with each ring representing a data series.
+Use a doughnut chart to show the percentage distribution of multiple data series.

 Task 10.6 File: Chart_Doughnut.xlsx